41exey/to_sign_image_of_Keenetic/README.md

 [![Social](https://img.shields.io/badge/social-telegram-lightgray.svg)](https://teleg.run/c1ewd)
 [![Donations](https://img.shields.io/badge/donations-Liberapay-green.svg)](https://liberapay.com/c1ewd/donate)

-In Keenetic situation I was going against the grain.
-I was discovering the OpenWRT build rules and I found zyimage.c.
-That's the utility that signing all Keenetic images.
-The source code of this utility opened to me where located device ID needs for sign:
+I stated from the opposite side.
+I was looking through the OpenWRT build rules and found zyimage.c.
+That's the utility that signs all Keenetic images.
+Device ID that needs for sign is located in the source code of this utility:

 ```
   struct signature